catalyst/catalyst-toggle-button/README.md

 The build process will create the following versions of the component in the distribution folder (`./dist`):

-* an es6 version
+* an es6 module version
-* an es6 minified version
+* an es6 script version
-* an es5 minified version
+* an es6 minified script version

-The partials (`./src/partials/`) will be inserted into the correct place within these versions.
+* an es5 minified script version

 [Gulp](https://gulpjs.com/) is used to run the build process.
 Build script: `./gulpfile.js`